kvp7206/uGFX/drivers/multiple/X/readme.txt

 	d) Optionally the following (with appropriate values):
 		#define GDISP_SCREEN_WIDTH	640
 		#define GDISP_SCREEN_HEIGHT	480
-	e) Optionally change the threading model to POSIX (instead of ChibiOS)
+	e) Optionally change the threading model to LINUX (instead of ChibiOS)
 		#define GDISP_THREAD_CHIBIOS	FALSE

 2. To your makefile add the following lines: